-Side effects of Botox for excessive sweating include sweating in other areas of the body, swelling, or pain in the targeted area, or headaches.
+Side effects of armpit Botox include sweating in other areas of the body, swelling, or pain in the targeted area, or headaches.

-Less common side effects include muscle pain, nausea, weakness and itching.
+Less common side effects of Botox for hyperhidrosis include muscle pain, nausea, weakness and itching.

-What can or can’t I do after my Botox treatment?
+What can or can’t I do after my underarm Botox treatment?

-In the vast majority of cases, you are free to go about your normal day after a Botox treatment.
+In the vast majority of cases, you are free to go about your normal day after a Botox for sweating treatment.
 However, it is recommended that you avoid exercise for 24 hours afterwards.

 So, there you have it - not only is it great at minimising the appearance of wrinkles, but botulinum toxin also helps reduce excessive sweating, rebuilding confidence in those suffering with hyperhidrosis.